jiritobolka/gooddata.github.com/_posts/2011-07-26-MAQL-description.md

 Finally we add the Department attribute to the Employee dataset.

-**Generating / Synchronizing PDM**
+**Generating / Synchronizing PDM and DLI**

+This is the magic statement that generates the PDM and the DLI.

 `SYNCHRONIZE {dataset.employee};`

-Now, when we've finished our LDM, we'll generate the PDM and the DLI via the SYNCHRONIZE command.

 **NOTE:** Remember that SYNCHRONIZE command will erase all data and require to load it back.